dward2/BME547/Resources/WebInterface/web_interface_with_flask.md

 ```
 If we look at the flow of this function, when it receives a GET request, the
-`if` statement will evaluate as false and the function will simply return the
+`if` statement will evaluate as false, and the function will simply return the
 rendered template.
 If the function receives a POST request, it will read-in
 the information from the form and call other functions to do the necessary
 information.
 It will then also return the rendered template so that new